contributte/datagrid/README.md

 **Shortly**

 You are looking at first class DataGrid for Nette Framework.
 Supported features: filtering, sorting, pagination, tree view, table view, translator and many others.

-> Give us a star, it makes us so happy.
+Give us a star, it makes us so happy.
 Thanks ⭐.️

-**Useful links**

 | What | Where |
 |-|-|